samsquire/mazzle/README.md

 This tool sees infrastructure code in a certain way.
 Each run of a tool is a `component`.
 Components have names.
 Example components:

- * **ansible/provision-machines** could be a ansible role that runs configuration management
+ * **ansible/provision-machines** could be a ansible playbook to provision machines in the cloud
  * **packer/source-ami** could be a component that configures a base image for AWS
  * **packer/developer-box** could be a component that configures a base machine for developers
  * **shellscript/init-vault** could be shell scripts to glue together various things